MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-getting-started.md

 ## What's in R Server and R Client

 For a high-level, side-by-side comparison of R features in Microsoft R Server, R Client, and R Open, [see here](#compare-prods).

+### ScaleR

+ScaleR technology delivered through the RevoScaleR package offers almost unbounded scale in running R workloads in parallel and distributed configurations.
+Although you can call ScaleR functions using R Client, only R Server provides support for data chunking and parallelization.

+Given a platform that supports it, functions in ScaleR provide high performance, parallelized, and distributable analytics functions that scale from small data sets in memory to huge data sets stored on disk on a cluster of computers.
+The analytics functions provided include summary statistics, cubes and crosstabs, linear models, logistic regression, generalized linear models, kmeans clustering, decision trees, and decision forests.
+These algorithms are parallelized and distributed automatically, and process data in chunks so that all of your data does not need to be in memory at one time; you can use the same analysis code for your giant data set as you do for a small data set in memory.

+RevoScaleR also provides traditional high performance computing (tools if you prefer to construct your own distributed computations.
+In addition, in many environments, there are full-featured tools for data cleaning and manipulation.

+Functions in RevoScaleR are prefixed with ‘rx’ for analysis and data manipulation.
+Additionally, use ‘rxExec’ for high performance computing.
+If you are computing decision trees, also check out the included RevoTreeView package that allows you to interactively visualize your decision trees.

 ### Operationalization